accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.5/index.md

 ---
-title: For each image used as [CAPTCHA](#captcha), is an alternative access solution to the content or function of the CAPTCHA present?
+title: For each image used as [CAPTCHA](#captcha), is a solution for alternative access to the content or to the purpose of the CAPTCHA available??
 ---